rrcobb/backgammon/devlog.md

 - expand/collapse buttons placement

+- history navigation
+- click on state shows it
+- jump to states
+- 'play from here'
+- maybe all of it should be through the history?
+- get rid of expand/collapse all

 ## UI / TODO

-- show previous game state, as an option when we expand

 - interactive mode / "human player" strategy -- play against the AI
   - strategy for user to play against the computer